recklessmoxie/recklessmoxie.github.io/portfolio/index.md

 <div class="well">
 <h4>Local Weather App</h4>
-<p> This intermediate-level project is part of the Front End Development Certification through
+<p> This Intermediate-Level project is part of the Front End Development Certification curriculum at
 <a href="https://www.freecodecamp.com/"> Free Code Camp.</a>
 </p>
 <p>See the <a href="/blog/Local-Weather-App/"> blog post </a> about this project.</p>